jwittbold/autoinc-hdfs-spark/README.md

 We map the ```extract_vin_kv()``` function to each element within the RDD in order to return records formated as: \
 (VIN, (incident_type, make, year)) tuple.

+## GroupByKey, FlatMap populate_make() function
+Because only 'I' records contain full vehicle information, but we only want accident, 'A' records, we must propagate 'make' and 'year' values from 'I' to 'A' records.
+We can achieve this by using Sparks groupByKey() and flatMap() method to apply our populate_make() function on records sharing the same key.

 ![extract_vin_kv_after](screenshots/extract_vin_kv_after.png)